Alejandro Peña Esclusa: Early years

-Peña Esclusa dates his political awakening to 1984, when he investigated the beliefs of various political parties with the aim of joining one, but found none satisfactory.
-In 1985 he helped distribute Lyndon LaRouche's book Narcotráfico, S.A. ("Dope, Inc."), and by 1988 he was the leader of the Partido Laboral Venezolano (PLV, Venezuelan Labor Party), a party which he co-founded as the Venezuelan branch of LaRouche's International Caucus of Labor Committees, modelled on LaRouche's U.S. Labor Party.
-He split with LaRouche in spring 1998, describing him as a "LaRouche movement deserter" in 2009.
+Peña Esclusa first became involved in politics in 1984, when he found he was not satisfied by the platform of any political parties.
+In 1985, he helped distribute Lyndon LaRouche's book Narcotráfico, S.A. ("Dope, Inc."), and by 1988 he was the leader of the Partido Laboral Venezolano (PLV, Venezuelan Labor Party), a party which he co-founded as the Venezuelan branch of LaRouche's International Caucus of Labor Committees, modelled on LaRouche's U.S. Labor Party.
+He split with the LaRouche movement in spring 1998.
 Peña Esclusa himself dates the split to 1995.
-In 1997 the Stephen Roth Institute wrote that "Anti-Semitic propaganda is also disseminated by the Partido Laboral Venezolano (Venezuela Workers' Party), an affiliate of the Lyndon LaRouche cult."

 Opposition to Chávez

-According to his wife, Alejandro Peña Esclusa has been an opponent of Hugo Chávez ever since he denounced Chávez for being a front man for Fidel Castro in a 1994 book.
+According to his wife, Alejandro Peña Esclusa has been an opponent of Hugo Chávez since 1994 when he denounced Chávez for supporting Cuban leader Fidel Castro.
 He published an article in 1995 attacking the Foro de São Paulo, which Chávez' Fifth Republic Movement joined that year.
-Peña Esclusa entered the 1998 Venezuelan presidential election as a candidate for the Partido Laboral Venezolano (PLV), and was also a candidate on another occasion.
-Announcing his candidacy in July 1998, with Chavez already the front runner, he aimed to denounce Chavez and warn of the dangers of electing him.
-On 28 July 2000 Peña Esclusa formally accused Chávez of treason, denouncing him to the Attorney General, which rejected the claim.
+Peña Esclusa entered the 1998 Venezuelan presidential election as a candidate for PLV, and was also a candidate on another occasion.
+He announced his candidacy in July 1998, with Chavez already the front runner.
+On 28 July 2000, Peña Esclusa formally accused Chávez of treason, denouncing him to the Attorney General, which rejected the claim.

-In May 2001 Peña Esclusa founded the NGO Fuerza Solidaria.
-This organization coined the slogan "no to cubanization", and organised a range of political protests against Chávez, including a demonstration in front of the Cuban embassy.
-In February 2002 Peña Esclusa, on behalf of Fuerza Solidaria, called for the general strike being organised to be indefinite, until Chávez resigned.
-Following the mass demonstration of April 11, 2002, and the 2002 Venezuelan coup d'état attempt that resulted, he was briefly detained on suspicion of links to military officers allegedly involved.
-According to the Latin American Weekly Report, Esclusa was arrested and questioned for the 17 September 2002 publication of newspaper advertisements, sponsored by Fuerza Solidaria, urging the armed forces to "'restore constitutional order'" in the country by deposing President Chavez.
-Peña Esclusa himself has expressly denounced violence as a method, and said that he does not believe that violence could end Hugo Chávez's government, but that a peaceful mass movement could.
+In May 2001, Peña Esclusa founded the non-governmental organization Fuerza Solidaria.
+It opposed Cuba and organised a range of political protests against Chávez, including a demonstration in front of the Cuban embassy.
+In February 2002, Peña Esclusa, on behalf of Fuerza Solidaria, called for the general strike being organised to be indefinite, until Chávez resigned.
+Following the 2002 Venezuelan coup d'état attempt, Peña Esclusa was briefly detained on suspicion of links to military officers allegedly involved.
+According to the Latin American Weekly Report, Esclusa was arrested and questioned for the 17 September 2002 publication of newspaper advertisements, sponsored by Fuerza Solidaria, urging the armed forces to "restore constitutional order" in the country by deposing President Chavez.
+Peña Esclusa himself has denounced violence as a method, and said that he does not believe that violence could end Hugo Chávez's government, but that a peaceful mass movement could.

-Traveling North and South America as well as Europe, Peña Esclusa has claimed that Chávez was allowing Russia and Iran to use Venezuela as a base for strategic bombers, submarines, warships, and long range missiles capable of reaching the United States.
+Traveling North and South America as well as Europe, Peña Esclusa has said that Chávez was allowing Russia and Iran to use Venezuela as a base for strategic bombers, submarines, warships, and long range missiles capable of reaching the United States.
 He has also alleged crimes against humanity perpetrated by the regime, and links with terrorist groups.